arnaugomez/arnaugomez/README.md

 - SecretAligner https://secretaligner.com/
 - Boca https://bocaconcept.com/

-## Why do I have so little activity on GitHub?
+## Why so little activity on GitHub?

 It is because of my work schedule.

 - From 8:00 to 16:30 I work at my job as a Software Engineer.
-- From 16:30 to 20h I study Computer Science.
+- From 16:30 to 20:00 I study Computer Science.
 - Any spare time is devoted to my YouTube channel.

-Neither my work nor my Computer Science projects can be published on GitHub because I am not allowed to do it - they are not my property.
+Neither my work nor my Computer Science projects can be published on GitHub because I am not allowed to - they are not my property.

 However, I love open source and staying informed of the latest tech news.
 Once I finish my studies, you will see much more activity here.